aothmane-control/OpenTrainer/PROJECT_SUMMARY.md

 # Project Summary: OpenTrainer Android App

+## 🔓 Open Source | 🔒 Privacy First | 📶 Offline-Ready

+A complete Android application for connecting to Wahoo Kickr Core and compatible smart trainers via Bluetooth Low Energy, displaying real-time training metrics, and executing programmable resistance workouts with GPX-based elevation profiles and interactive map visualization.

+## ✨ Core Principles

+- **100% Open Source** - MIT License, all code publicly available
+- **Privacy Focused** - No user accounts, no cloud services, no data collection
+- **Offline Training** - Works completely offline (internet only for map tiles)
+- **Your Data Stays Local** - All workout profiles and data stored on device
+- **Zero Tracking** - No analytics, no telemetry, no external connections

 ## Overview
 A complete Android application for connecting to Wahoo Kickr Core trainers via Bluetooth Low Energy, displaying real-time training metrics, and executing programmable resistance workouts with interval training.